-Diagnosing our friends, family members, colleagues and celebrities with psychological disorders may seem a harmless pastime but there are good reasons why we should all avoid it.
+Diagnosing our friends, family members, colleagues and celebrities with psychological disorders may seem a harmless pastime but there are good reasons why we should all avoid this kind of armchair psychology.

 Mental health diagnosis should only be attempted by a qualified psychiatrist who can use their training to rule out other factors (physical illness, context, etc.) before coming to a decision.